fbpx Skip to content

 ARC 401 Topics: Introduction to Anime, Manga, and Webtoons

-The popularity of Japanese animation (anime) and manga and Korean manhwa and webtoons is increasing worldwide.
-This course introduces both new and experienced students to these contemporary forms by considering anime, manga, manhwa, and webtoons as literary genres, medium, art, culture, and industry.
-We will review their histories from AD 1000 to the present, focusing on the period from post-WWII to the present.
-Course taught in English.
+This course introduces new and experienced students to Japanese animation (anime) and manga and Korean manhwa and webtoons by considering them as literary genres, medium, art, culture, and industry.
+We will review their histories from AD 1000 to the present, focusing on the period from post-WWII to the present, while we explore in depth and compare them with other artistic works.
+Taught in English.

 All KIIS course credit is awarded by Western Kentucky University.
 Prior to your KIIS program, please speak with your home campus academic advisor and/or study abroad office to determine course equivalencies.
 Grades will be transferred to your home institution in mid-August after the completion of the program.
 Course offerings are subject to change according to enrollment.
 For more information, visit Transcripts & Grades.